r3k4ce/discord_summarizer/README.md

 ## Features

-- **📰 News Summarization**: Fetches and summarizes articles from major news sources (BBC, CNN, Reuters)
+- **📰 News Summarization**: Fetches and summarizes articles from Uruguayan and international news sources
 - **🎥 YouTube Summarization**: Summarizes videos from configured YouTube channels
 - **🤖 AI-Powered**: Uses OpenAI GPT-5-mini for news and Google Gemini Flash for YouTube videos
+- **🔍 Smart Filtering**: Model-based content filtering to identify politics/economy articles with keyword fallback
 - **⚡ Prefix Commands**: Use `!summarizenews` and `!summarizeyoutube` to invoke the bot

 ## Prerequisites